waynehartman/PromiseKit/_posts/2018-02-12-PromiseKit-6.0-Released.md

 ## What Happened to PromiseKit 5?

-We released 5 to Carthage, but we're not confident in it.
+We released 5 to Carthage, but weren’t entirely confident in it.
 In the end this proved right, we didn't remove all ambiguity.
 This constructor was evil:

 ```swift
 Promise(value: T)
 ```

 Swift is greedy and would try to use this constructor too readily.
-For example this could become this constructor:
+For example:

 ```
 let p = Promise { fulfill, reject in